chrisenoch/linkedin_clone/README.md

 ## Note on responsiveness
 - This project is not responsive.
 For my responsive design skills, please see my [travelnews](https://github.com/chrisenoch/travelnews) project, where I implement media queries with Sass conditionals.

+## Branches
+Please use the develop branch to view the project.